 I also noticed the lack of joking around in raid chat, and vent was totally silent for the time [I] was on it.
-I agree hun...I will be right there with you making a nerd of myself to try and lighten the mood =)

-To sum up, our lack of camaraderie was an indication that many people in the raid were feeling stressed more than usual and that some of them did not trust themselves or others to play their roles in the raid effectively.
+I agree hun...I will be right there with you making a nerd of myself to try and lighten the mood =) To sum up, our lack of camaraderie was an indication that many people in the raid were feeling stressed more than usual and that some of them did not trust themselves or others to play their roles in the raid effectively.
 Somehow the underlying goals of the raid as a whole became diluted or lost during our "bad" night.
-The goals of building relationships became eclipsed by individual motivations for progressing and winning loot.
+The fact that the ultimate dispute was over loot suggests that the goals of building relationships became eclipsed by individual motivations for progressing and winning loot.
 In this instance, effectiveness of the group was compromised when the motivations for cooperating with each other came from selfish sources.
 In other words, while one argument about how to address social dilemmas is to appeal to people's selfish "rational" nature, the experiences of this night for my raid introduces doubt into this approach's power.

-One way we could have alternatively addressed this issue was through explicitly reiterating the group members' goals and how it emphasized our experience together much like the reification/participation work that had been done before.
+One way we could have alternatively addressed this issue was through explicitly reiterating the group members' goals and how they emphasized our experience together much like the reification/participation work that had been done before.
 Reiteration of assumed goals and expectations could only have served to strengthen bonds.